 - 19.1.
-Photographs and videos will only be collected and stored by the school with a documented lawful basis as in accordance with the school's Photography Images and video policy document. - 19.2.
-Photographs and videos will normally only be taken and used where they are deemed essential for performing the public task of the school or relative to providing education. - 19.3.
-However, there may be occasions that arise where the school would like to celebrate the achievements of our pupils and therefore we may want to use images and videos of our pupils within promotional materials, or for publication in the media such as local, or even national, newspapers covering school events or achievements.
-If this is the case we will seek the consent of the pupils, and their parents where appropriate, before allowing the use of images or videos of pupils for such purposes.
+Photographs and videos will only be collected and stored by the organisation, organisation staff and workforce with a documented lawful basis as in accordance with the organisation's Photography, Images and Video Policy document. - 19.2.
+Photographs and videos will normally only be taken and used where they are deemed essential for performing the public task of the organisation or relative to providing education. - 19.3.
+However, there may be occasions that arise where the organisation would like to celebrate the achievements of our pupils and therefore we may want to use images and videos of our pupils within promotional materials or for publication in the media, such as local, or even national, newspapers covering organisation events or achievements.
+If this is the case, we will seek the consent of the pupils, and their parents, where appropriate, before allowing the use of images or videos of pupils for such purposes.

 - 19.4.
-Where photographs are required for other purposes, these purposes will be documented and explicit consent will be sought. - 19.5.
-The retention period for photographs and videos taken by the school, school staff and workforce will be documented in the school's retention policy.
+Where photographs are required for other purposes, these purposes will be documented, and explicit consent will be sought. - 19.5.
+The retention period for photographs and videos taken by the organisation, organisation staff and workforce will be documented in the organisation's retention policy.
 At the end of the retention period photographs will either be destroyed or they may be retained as photos for archiving purposes in the public interest. - 19.6.
-Parents and others attending school events are allowed to take photographs and videos of those events for domestic purposes.
-For example, parents can take video recordings of a school performance involving their child.
-The school does not prohibit this as a matter of policy. - 19.7.
-The school does not however agree to any such photographs or videos being used for any other purpose, but acknowledges that such matters are, for the most part, outside of the ability of the school to control or prevent. - 19.8.
-The school asks that parents and others do not post any images or videos which include any child other than their own child on any social media or otherwise publish those images or videos. - 19.9.
-Whenever a pupil begins their attendance at the school they, or their parent where appropriate, will be asked to complete a consent form in relation to the use of images and videos of that pupil.
-We will not use images or videos of pupils for any purpose where we do not have consent.
+Parents and others attending organisation events are allowed to take photographs and videos of those events for domestic purposes.
+For example, parents can take video recordings of an organisation's performance involving their child.
+The organisation does not prohibit this as a matter of policy. - 19.7.
+The organisation does not, however, agree to any such photographs or videos being used for any other purpose but acknowledges that such matters are, for the most part, outside of the ability of the organisation to control or prevent. - 19.8.
+The organisation asks that parents and others do not post any images or videos which include any child other than their own child on any social media or otherwise publish those images or videos. - 19.9.
+Whenever a pupil begins their attendance at the organisation, they, or their parent, where appropriate, will be asked to complete a consent form in relation to the use of images and videos of that pupil.
+We will not use images or videos of pupils for any purpose for which we do not have consent

-21. RETENTION POLICY.
+20. RETENTION POLICY

 - 21.1.
-The school will not keep personal data longer than necessary and will maintain a retention schedule outlining the retention requirements of electronic and paper records.
-The school will retain the minimum amount of information that it requires to carry out its statutory functions and the provision of services. - 21.2.
+The organisation will not keep personal data longer than necessary and will maintain a retention schedule outlining the retention requirements of electronic and paper records.
+The Organisation will retain the minimum amount of information that it requires to carry out its statutory functions and the provision of services. - 21.2.
 In circumstances where a retention period of a specific document has expired, checks will be made to confirm disposal and consideration given to the method of disposal to be used based on the data to be disposed of. - 21.3.
-These checks will include the following questions being addressed: - Have the documents been checked to ensure they are appropriate for destruction? - Is retention required to fulfil statutory obligations or other regulatory obligations, including child protection? - Is retention required for evidence? - Is retention required to meet the operational needs of the service? - Is retention required because the document or record is of historic interest, intrinsic value or required for school's memory? - 21.4 Retention data will be documented in the Record of Processing or taken as published in the IRMS school toolkit.
+These checks will include the following questions being addressed: - Have the documents been checked to ensure they are appropriate for destruction? - Is retention required to fulfil statutory obligations or other regulatory obligations, including child protection? - Is retention required for evidence? - Is retention required to meet the operational needs of the service? - Is retention required because the document or record is of historic interest, intrinsic value or required for organisational memory?

+21.4 Retention data will be documented in the Record of Processing or taken as published in the IRMS school toolkit.